curiouschip/learn/content/docs/getting-started/Pre-Loaded-apps/_index.md

 - Glass of water

 {{< hint danger >}}
-As some of these objects contain water, you should thoroughly clean the top of the connecting leads after use in order to prevent corrosion.
+As some of these objects contain water, you should thoroughly clean the clips of the connecting leads after use in order to prevent corrosion.
 Alternatively, you can attach a paper clip to the leads and insert the paper clip into fruits, vegetables and liquids.
 {{< /hint >}}

 {{< hint warning >}}